prometheus/docs/content/docs/guides/multi-target-exporter.md

 1. Querying the exporter itself.
 It has its own metrics, usually available at `/metrics`.
 1. Querying the exporter to scrape another target.
 Usually available at a "descriptive" endpoint, e.g. `/probe`.

-You can manually try the first query type with curl in another terminal.
-If you don’t have curl, you can also copy the part between the `'` into a browser’s address bar:
+You can manually try the first query type with curl in another terminal or use this [link](http://localhost:9115/metrics):

 <a name="query-exporter"></a>